System object: phased.CosineAntennaElement

 The object performs an initialization the first time the

 Antenna element object.

 Operating frequencies of antenna in hertz.
-FREQ is a row vector of length L.

 The cosine response, or cosine pattern, is given by: